e96031413/eyny_crawler/index.md

 ## Usage

-1.Unzip the file
+1.Unzip the file<br>
-2.Open command line
+2.Open command line<br>
-2.cd to the folder where your unzip.
+2.cd to the folder where your unzip.<br>
-3.type "python eynySoftwareCrawler.py" in command line
+3.type "python eynySoftwareCrawler.py" in command line<br>
 4.Get your stuff !!!!

 ## About the code